GummiCode/nasa-image-api/README.md

 ## Aims

-- Implement a moderately sizeable React app
+- Implement an introductory-level React app
 - Practice styled-components
 - Practice testing of React components
+- Interface a React front-end with an API back-end.

 ## Running the App